Currently not available for applications for 2020.

 The scientific study of how humans think and behave, and a working knowledge of French language and culture, combined with a fantastic experience overseas, will prepare you for a rewarding career in the UK and abroad.

 Through this programme, you will develop a detailed understanding of psychology, while gaining the skills and knowledge to engage with the discipline in preparation for a placement year overseas in a French speaking country.
 During the four years, you will be able to draw on expertise from two specialist departments: Languages and Cultures; and Psychology.
+This degree is accredited by the British Psychological Society and provides the Graduate Basis for Chartered Membership with the Society.

 You will learn and develop a solid grasp of French language and culture, while studying the main themes of modern psychology: